 Alice C. Linsley

-The sun and the cross were associated with Horus.
-Both were found on stone reliefs at the Temple of Horus in Edfu (shown below).
+His ancestors were Horite Hebrew.
+For them the sun and the cross spoke of the Creator who had a son.
+The son is called Horus (Enki in Akkadian).
+Horus was the archetype of Jesus, the son of God.
+Both the sun and the cross are found on stone reliefs at the Temple of Horus in Edfu (shown below).
 The relief also shows the sun resting over the banks of the Nile (directly below the bird).
 A variation of this image is the Hebrew horned altar, an apophatic solar image.
 The sun resting over a place or person represents divine appointment and blessing.
 The Canaanite Y is another example.

 |Photo: Maureen Palmer|